 Full-text electronic journals can be found both through the library catalog and through BrowZine .
 Download the BrowZine app on your phone or tablet to save titles to your shelf and get notified when new issues are released.

 A free subscription to the New York Times is one of the perks of being part of the Wheaton community.
 While on campus, use your @wheatoncollege.edu email address to sign up , and then use the website or the app on any device, anywhere.

-Other electronic newspaper collections can be found in our guide to news resources .
+Other electronic newspaper collections can be found among our databases.

 Need to request the library purchase an item?
-Fill out our Request a Purchase form.
+Fill out our Request a Purchase Form (Google Form).